althaf-07/curriculum/src/machine_learning.md

   - Homoscedasticity
   - Normality of Residuals
   - No Multicollinearity
-  - No Endogeneity (No Omitted Variable Bias)
+  - Exogeneity (also known as No Endogeneity and No Omitted Variable Bias)
 - Common Hyperparameters
   - loss
   - alpha